Raymond Ashley, Ph.D.

 Dr. Ashley is a member of many civic and professional organizations and serves or has served on the Boards of the Council of American Maritime Museums, Sea Education Association of Woods Hole, MA, the North American Society for Oceanic History, the Nautical Research Guild editorial board, the American Sail Training Association, Cabrillo Festival, and the San Diego Port Tenants Association, the World Ship Trust, and is President of the American Ship Trust.
 In 2007, Dr. Ashley was Conference Chair for the Eighth International Maritime Heritage Conference, hosted by the Maritime Museum of San Diego.
 Dr. Ashley is also a maritime museum specialist consultant for the U.S. National Park Service, Northwest Seaport in Seattle, Genteng International of Singapore, and in 2006 was appointed to First Lady Laura Bush’s Preserve America Summit.

-He lives in Chula Vista with his wife Carlynn (with whom he sailed a 25’ boat through the South Pacific) and daughters Brienne and Neva.
+He lives in Chula Vista with his wife Carlynn (with whom he sailed a 25’ boat through the South Pacific).
 He is a member of San Diego Yacht Club and serves as the club protocol officer.

 Vice President, Operations